 In crises such as these, straightforward, real-time assistance with food, shelter, transportation, or medical expenses can prevent families from losing a job, falling into homelessness, or facing another day without food.

 Community Foundation Sonoma County’s Julia L. Grant Fund for Basic Human Needs grant program provides a unique funding opportunity for nonprofit organizations already working with vulnerable populations and in need of funding for critical safety net services.
+Eligible organizations may apply for a grant between $15,000 and $30,000 through a streamlined application process.

 |Buckelew Programs||to provide direct, urgent, basic need and safety net services to Sonoma County residents who live with severe and persistent mental illness|